p5young/ShipLanderGame/README.md

 Type "make run" in terminal to run.

+In the lower view:
   Click and drag mountain tops to change landscape.
   Click and drag the red landing platform to move it.

 Use the undo/redo buttons to undo or redo changes made to the landing pad location and mountain-top heights.